 A: The guidance does not have recommendations pertaining to mandatory tracking of GE animals.
 Sponsors of GE animals will need to have labeling accompanying the animals.
 The guidance recommends that the labeling describe the GE animal (e.g., common name/breed/line, genus, species, GE animal line, rDNA construct), and its intended use.
 Where the labeling for a GE animal contains animal care or safety information (e.g.,husbandry or containment), we recommend that the labeling accompany the animal throughout all stages of its lifecycle.

 Q: How about labeling of food from GE animals?

-A: FDA does not require that food from GE animals be labeled to indicate that it comes from GE animals, just as it does not require that food from GE plants be labeled to indicate that it comes from GE plants.
-However, if food from a GE animal is different from its non-engineered counterpart, for example if it has a different nutritional profile, in general that change would be material information that would have to be indicated in the labeling.
+A: FDA generally does not require that food from GE animals be labeled to indicate that it comes from GE animals, just as it does not require that food from GE plants be labeled to indicate that it comes from GE plants.
+However, if food from a GE animal is materially different from its non-engineered counterpart, (e.g., it has a different nutritional profile), in general that change would be material information that would have to be indicated in the labeling.
 Marketers may voluntarily label their foods as coming from GE or non-GE animals, so long as the labeling is truthful and not misleading.

 Q: What kinds of post-approval monitoring does the guidance recommend?

 A: These are similar to the post-approval requirements for sponsors of conventional new animal drugs.
 Sponsors are required to register with the agency, and provide a list of all GE animals they have produced, keep records of any additional information they develop related to the safety of the rDNA construct and the claim on which the approval was based.
 We recommend that sponsors work closely with the agency as approval nears to be clear on the post-approval requirements and recommendations.

 1We refer to all producers, developers, manufacturers, researchers, and other stakeholders who file an application with CVM as “sponsors.”